kanryu/quickviewer/docs/index.md

 - Catalogs
     - Add, Edit, Delete, Show the thumbnails, Search titles by key-word
     - With the database created in advance from folders and archives, it can show the cover at high speed and search.
+    - Catalog generate 'Tags'. each tag as a button which can search easier.
 - Image Resize
     - Fitting(to the window, normal)
     - ScaleUp, ScaleOut(25%, 33%, 50%, 75%, 100%, 150%, 200%, 300%, 400%, 800%, one of them)